noru/jike-scada/README.md

 1. I'm using mock http server in code(JScadaExample.vue, line 191), to see a poping data please change it to your service

-2. I'm using vue-svg-loader to load svg in my vue project.
-It strips the id from the sample svg file.
-To preserve the id I simply change my local `node_modules/vue-svg-loader/index.js`, line 5, to:

-`plugins: ['removeDoctype', 'removeComments', { cleanupIDs: false }],`

-see TODO item 1.

-3. To receive mqtt data, you have to start a local mqtt broker, and publish message to it externally.
+2. To receive mqtt data, you have to start a local mqtt broker, and publish message to it externally.

 To start a local broker
 ```sh